-On 31 December 2021, the Company has total account receivable and accrued interest in the amount of THB 4,356 million with total doubtful debt of securities business and future trading business in the amount of THB 16 million or 0.37% of total account receivable and accrued interest.
+On 31 December 2022, the Company has total account receivable and accrued interest in the amount of THB 4,411 million with total doubtful debt of securities business.
 The Company has set aside a full amount of doubtful debt reserve.
 It is currently asking the debtors for payments and taking legal proceeding against the debtors who have doubtful debts.
 The Company has a policy to write off such debt when the litigation case is final and a debtor is unable to repay debt.